bitpressio/docker-for-php-developers-errata/errata.md

 __Corrected:__

-> For environment changes to take effect in a container, you shut down the container and run `docker-compose up` again.
-After the new container starts, you should see something similar to [Figure 4.6](#figure-4-6).
+> For environment changes to take effect in a container, you can run `docker-compose up` to recreate the container.
+After it starts, you should see something similar to [Figure 4.6](#figure-4-6).

 Changes to environment variables are not updated after restarting with `docker-compose restart`.
 See the [docker-compose restart](https://docs.docker.com/compose/reference/restart/) documentation for more info.